flokk.

 Le Pain Quotidien (Chatelain location)

 This beloved Belgian bakery chain was founded in Brussels in 1990 and the Chatelain neighborhood location captures the original communal table spirit perfectly.
-Order the tartines with local cheese an
+Order the tartines with local cheese and charcuterie alongside fresh-squeezed juice for a relaxed family lunch before an afternoon of exploring Ixelles.

 food_and_drink